krunalpatel3/News-App-Paging-library-3/README.md

 # News App Paging Library 3 with Api and Database Example in Kotlin

-This project show's than how to use paging library 3 from load data from api and database both together and also if there is not network than it load data from the database.
+This project show's than how to use paging library 3 to load data from api and database both together and also if there is not network than it load data from the database MVVM Architecture used.